 What Causes Knee Pain?

-First and foremost it is important to understand that knee pain is one of the most common muculoeskeletal condition that forces people to visit an orthopedic specialist.
-It is common because the knee joint is particularly vulnerable to damage due to is function in taking the full body weight as well as the force when running or jumping.
+First and foremost, we need to understand that knee pain is one of the most common musculoskeletal conditions.
+It’s common because the knee joint is particularly vulnerable to damage.
+However, the function is in taking full body weight and force when running or jumping.

-When a patient’s knee becomes injured or diseased, the patient can experience severe pain can greatly limit his/her ability to move or even walk.
-Knee pain can originate from any of the bones compromising the knee joint (femur, tibia and fibula), the kneecap (patella), or the meniscus (ligaments and cartilage of the knee).
+However, when a knee becomes injured or diseased, the patient can experience severe pain.
+Unfortunately, it’s common for this to limit mobility.
+Knee pain can originate from any of the bones compromising the knee joint (femur, tibia, and fibula), the kneecap (patella), or the meniscus (ligaments and cartilage of the knee).

-When determining the causes of knee pain, it is usually comprised into three types:
+When determining the cause of knee pain, it is usually comprised of three types, such as:

-- Injury: a broken bone or fracture, torn ligament or meniscal tear
+- Injury: a broken bone or fracture, torn ligament, or meniscus tear.

-When pain arises, specially in the joints, the first step is to rest unless you know that the pain is a result of a severe injury or disease.
-If you knee pain does not respond to rest and continues after a few days, it is recommended to visit a doctor.
-The following signs or symptoms mean that you need a doctor evaluation:
+When pain arises (especially in the joints,) the first step is to rest unless you know what the pain is a result of.
+However, sometimes your knee may not respond to inactivity, and therefore it’s recommended to visit a doctor.
+Signs or symptoms are indicators that you need a doctor evaluation, such as: